Delivering as One

 - Regional development to reduce regional disparities

-Following an intensive review of the pilot One UN Programme, the Government of Albania-United Nations Programme of Cooperation was launched 2012-2016, with 19 UN agencies participating, and a more focused set of four thematic areas: Governance and Rule of Law, Economy and Environment, Regional and Local development and Inclusive Social Policy.
-This new Programme of Cooperation also takes into greater consideration the voice and role that Civil Society plays in development.
+Following an intensive review of the pilot One UN Programme, the Government of Albania-United Nations Programme of Cooperation 2012-2016 was launched and implemented, with 19 UN agencies participating, and a more focused set of four thematic areas: Governance and Rule of Law, Economy and Environment, Regional and Local development and Inclusive Social Policy.
+This new Programme of Cooperation also took into greater consideration the voice and role that Civil Society plays in development.

 As part of the pilot activities, a UN Coherence Fund was designed to enhance the efficiency of delivery by the United Nations system in Albania by streamlining, simplifying and increasing the harmonization and predictability of resource flows.
 The Fund finances the top strategic priorities of the One UN Programme, as determined jointly by the Government, the UN Resident Coordinator and participating UN Agencies.
 For the new Programme of Cooperation, the Coherence Fund has been further adjusted to incorporate lessons learned from the past, and now also applies performance-based criteria for resource allocation.

-The goal of the Integrated UN Programme and Budgetary Framework for Montenegro is to enhance development by combining the relative expertise and resources of various UN organizations operating in the country into one cohesive framework.
-It builds upon existing national strategies for development and was developed in consultation with the Government and civil society partners.
+The Integrated UN Programme and Budgetary Framework for Montenegro 2010-2015 aimed to enhance development by combining the relative expertise and resources of various UN organizations operating in the country into one cohesive framework.
+It built upon existing national strategies for development and was developed in consultation with the Government and civil society partners.

-The Integrated UN Programme has 3 strategic programme pillars: Social Inclusion, Democratic Governance and Sustainable Economic Development & Environmental Protection (SEDEP).
+The Integrated UN Programme 2010-2016 had 3 strategic programme pillars: Social Inclusion, Democratic Governance and Sustainable Economic Development & Environmental Protection (SEDEP).
 In all three areas, the core principles of human rights, gender equality and national capacity development are upheld and incorporated.

 To complement the work of the UN in Montenegro, a UN Country Fund was established, designed to maximize the effectiveness of the UN system in Montenegro by pooling un-earmarked non-core resources into a common fund.
 This ensures support for top national strategic priorities, as defined by the Integrated UN Programme and Budgetary Framework.